Understanding the Architecture

 Deployment Topologies

-The .NET 8 microservice is designed to be highly versatile and supports two primary deployment topologies:
+The microservice is designed to be highly versatile and supports two primary deployment topologies:

 Containerized (Docker): The preferred method for scalable environments.
 Using

-docker-compose, administrators can easily spin up the application alongside its database (PostgreSQL) and logging stack (Grafana/Loki).
-The variableSecondary_Replicas_Amountallows Docker to auto-scale multiple worker containers that share the load via the common database.Binary Installation: For environments that do not support containerization, the pre-compiled .NET binaries can be executed directly on the host OS.
-This allows the application to be managed via
+docker-compose, administrators can easily spin up the application alongside its database and logging stack.
+The variableSecondary_Replicas_Amountallows Docker to auto-scale multiple worker containers that share the load via the common database.Binary Installation: For environments that do not support containerization, the pre-compiled binaries can be executed directly on the host OS.

 Next Step